 When you are travelling to Anguilla with a US.
 Passport, a Tourist Visa is not required.
 But no visa is required for a stay of up to 90 days.

-There are 6 mobile network operators and also quite a number of internet service providers in Anguilla.
+There are over 0 mobile network operators and about 0 internet service providers in Anguilla.
 You can checkout the

 and also details about each of them.